Iniesta on target as Vissel Kobe reach Asian Champions League quarters - RFI

 Shanghai SIPG coach Vitor Pereira again blamed the busy schedule for his team's lacklustre showing.

-"Today my players were trying their best but it was all too slow because it is impossible to do it with this physical condition," he said.
+"It is impossible to play seven games in 21 days and keep going at the same level," he said.

-"They did not have the energy to continue playing at the same level.
-This is not our normal game because we couldn't play in our preferred style.
+Suwon Bluewings meanwhile stayed on course for their first Champions League title since the competition was launched in its current format in 2003.

-"It is impossible to play seven games in 21 days and keep going at the same level."
+Brazilian Erik gave the Marinos a 1-0 lead at the break with a 20th minute strike, but the Koreans were a different team altogether after the break.

 © 2020 AFP